-The eleven (11) directors of the Company are elected at the Annual Stockholders meeting to hold office until the next succeeding annual meeting or until their respective successors have been elected and qualified.
+The directors of the Company are elected at the Annual Stockholders meeting to hold office for one (1) year and until the next succeeding annual meeting or until their respective successors have been elected and qualified.
+The officers are likewise elected annually by the Board of Directors to serve for one (1) year and until their respective successor have been elected and qualified.
 The members of the Board of Directors and corporate officers of the Company are the following: